Questions and Answers

 If these reasons are accepted by you and your parents/carers, the Panel Members will go on to have a discussion about you with everyone present.
 The Panel Members will already have read the reports about you and your family.

 The Panel Members will listen to everyone, especially you.
-If you find it easier you can tell the Panel Members what you think using the ‘All about me’ form.
+If you find it easier you can tell the Panel Members what you think using the Hearing About Me form.
 This will be sent to you by the Children’s Reporter.
 The Panel Members will consider all the information, and then make a decision about what is best to help you or to keep you safe.
 The Panel Members must give reasons for their decision.
 You will also be sent a copy of the decision and reasons for the decision in writing.

 What if the statement of grounds are not accepted by the young person, or their parents or carers?